RealtyOffer/realty-offer-frontend/src/pages/frequently-asked-questions.md

       answer: >-
         Here’s how it works: After a vetting process, agents automatically qualify for a three-month subscription to try our service for **FREE.
-        (One Time Offer-Freemium Subscription)**This is limited to the city of where your license is parked.
+        (One Time Offer-Freemium Subscription)**This is limited to the city where your license is parked.
 At any time, agents can expand their territory into multiple cities.
 Restrictions do apply.